- Overview Tutorials on HL7 (and related topics)

 HL7 is a messaging standard that helps clinical applications exchange healthcare information.
 This is a series of articles on this standard that I have been working on slowly, and my goal is to enable a beginner to understand the basics quickly when needing to be part of a healthcare-related technology initiative, especially when it comes to developing custom software applications involving HL7-related message exchange.

 “Life’s most persistent and urgent question is, ‘What are you doing for others?’” ~ Martin Luther King Jr.

-HL7 Programming Tutorials using HAPI and Java
+HL7 Programming using Java and HAPI - FHIR Programming using Java

 HL7 Programming using .NET, NHAPI & HL7Fuse - Receiving HL7 Messages

-★ FHIR Programming Tutorial using .NET
+HL7 Programming using .NET - FHIR Programming Tutorial using .NET

 I want to make a disclaimer about these articles.
 I do not serve on the HL7 standards committee.
 Therefore, I must caution you to take the information provided here with a grain of salt, and ultimately refer to the standard itself and its latest recommendations before starting any project involving the standard.
 For more information about the standard, you can contact your regional affiliate, or visit its main site here.